 Visualisation is a technique widely used to reduce stress, fear and negative thoughts about any challenge or situation you face.
 According to Longhurst (2003), visualisation can be used to build confidence and is particularly helpful in areas such as sports or in teaching.

-This study published in 2015 in the International Journal of Sports Sciences and Fitness, shows how visualisation techniques helped reduce anxiety and build confidence in female cricket players.
+A study published in 2015 in the International Journal of Sports Sciences and Fitness, shows how visualisation techniques helped reduce anxiety and build confidence in female cricket players.
 The fact that visualisation has been studied widely in various situations suggests that it could also be highly effective for the promotion of self confidence in general.

 We actually use visualisation when we remember things, as we see in our minds what happened and may even use our imagination to fill in the gaps.
 This visualisation may help us to understand what happened, although mental imagery of past events or future events can have a negative effect also.
 In fact, as Blackwell (2019) explains, mental imagery is used in therapy and can have an effect on emotions and behaviour.
 It should be possible then to use this technique to boost self-confidence in any area of life.

 Self-hypnosis is one area where visualisation can be very helpful, if you haven’t tried it you should.
-Click here to check out audio downloads that can help you to use visualisation to change behaviour in any challenging situation where you need more confidence: Try self hypnosis audio downloads now!

 Let’s now look at how visualisation works and how you can use it to build your confidence and reduce anxiety.